WallStreetMojo

 There are no specific guidelines to read annual reports.
 However, these are some general tips on how to make the most out of it –

-1. It starts with the director’s note.
-It outlines the highlights of the current year and recent past, and a brief on prospects and strategies.
+1. It starts with the director's note.
+It outlines the highlights of the current year and recent past and a brief on prospects and strategies.

-2. It gives a section of management discussion and analysis.
+2. It gives a section on management discussion and analysis.
 This section helps the stakeholder know what the management thinks about company performance and prospects.
 It also gives a view of the industry and economy in which the business operates.

 4. Notes to financial statements are an unavoidable reading as this section backs up the data contained in the three financial statements.
 To analyze financial statements and carry out forecast methodologies, notes to financial statements are significant.